kris701/FlashPlanner/README.md

 ## Performance
 Here are some simple coverage benchmarks to get an idea of the performance of this planner.
 It is compared against [Fast Downward](https://github.com/aibasel/downward) with the configuration `--evaluator \"hff=ff()\" --search \"lazy_greedy([hff], preferred=[hff])\"`.
-Both are run with greedy best first search with hFF.
+Both are run with lazy greedy best first search with hFF.
 Benchmarks are only run on the first 20 problems.
 The planners have a time limit of 60 seconds and a memory limit of 4GB.